altdesktop/i3-style/README.md

 Make your [i3](http://i3wm.org) config a little more stylish.

+For an overview of the capabilities of i3-style, see my [blog post](http://dubstepdish.com/blog/2013/11/06/introducing-i3-style/).

 **Warning:** i3-style is experimental.
 It may eat your config!
 Please back up your config file every time you use it until it is stable.

 ## About